top of page

 Sept - May

 Note: These program fees are cumulative.
-(The 6-month program cost includes the Foundation Course automatically; the 9-month program cost includes all previous available course content.)
+(The 6-month program cost includes Course 1 automatically; the 9-month program cost includes all previous available course content.)
 All students begin the program together and travel as a cohort.

 Foundatons Course